xarantolus/blog/_posts/2021-08-26-Programmatically-interact-with-KNX-smart-home-system.md

 ##### Timeout
 Another thing to note is that connecting to this BAOS gateway seems to be *very* slow.
 The default timeout of 10 seconds of the Go library was often not enough in my case.
 Normal pings are however answered very quickly, so my guess is that the actual software just does... interesting stuff (aka being slow for *some* reason).

 So anyways, increase the timeout and build a reconnection logic into your program.
-So your program should hold the connection *all the time* (because the initial connection takes long, and you don't want to wait 30 seconds before the light turns).
+So your program should hold the connection *all the time* (because the initial connection takes long, and you don't want to wait 30 seconds before the light turns on or off).
 And for that initial connection code, you should add something like an exponential backoff timer to only reconnect after 30 seconds, then a minute, then two, four etc. After an unexpected disconnect the gateway seems to take 30 seconds to a few minutes until it can accept connections again, which can be annoying for debugging.
-Make sure to always call `client.Close` before stopping your program, else you might need to wait a bit.
+Make sure to always call `client.Close()` before stopping your program, else you might need to wait a bit.

 ---